Our Strategic Plan: Building a Healthier Future

 Why it matters: Fundamentally, everyone deserves to be provided the health care services they need, when they need them.
 This includes populations which have been traditionally underserved such as Indigenous people, rural New Brunswickers, 2SLGBTQIA+, homeless and others.
 These underserved groups must receive safe, equitable and timely health care.

-Patient/client and family-centered care at Horizon is the philosophy that health care is a partnership between the patient/client, their family, and health care professionals.
+Patient/client and family-centred care at Horizon is the philosophy that health care is a partnership between the patient/client, their family, and health care professionals.

 What it means: At Horizon we strive to ensure the needs and choices of our patients, clients and families are being met.
 We understand no two patients are alike and that by working together we try to meet the needs of each individual patient, client and family.
 We want our patients to feel they are heard, respected and cared for during every interaction with Horizon services.